An SDHC Class 10 SD card with a write-speed capability of at least 40 MB/s and read-speed capability of at least 90MB/s is recommended.

 We have found that not all SD cards are created equal, and some SD cards rated for 40+ MB/s write speed are actually quite a bit lower than that in practice.

-We strongly recommend using the 32GB SanDisk Extreme SDHC card provided with the camera (see below).
+We strongly recommend using the card provided with your camera.

-Can I use a 64GB (or higher capacity) SD card with RedEdge?
+Can I use a higher capacity SD card with RedEdge?

 Yes, provided that it is formatted to FAT32 rather than exFAT.

 High capacity SD cards (normally marked as SD-XC specification) tend to use the exFAT format, which is not compatible with RedEdge out of the box.
 If you format the card using the camera's web UI, it will format it appropriately to FAT32.
 We have tested this successfully using a 128GB SanDisk Extreme (see below).

 For additional context, a 32 GB SD card should be sufficient for mapping approximately 600 acres (240 Ha).
 This calculation assumes 400 ft AGL (120 m AGL), 70% overlap and sidelap, 12-bit RAW files stored in SD card.

 NOTE: If you are on firmware v4.1.0 or earlier, you will need to update to the latest version.
 Otherwise, you will not see the button to reformat the storage device.

 How do I format my SD card to FAT32?

 The best way to format your SD card to FAT32 is using the camera's web UI.
 See: How to format a storage device on RedEdge / Altum.

 It will format to FAT32 by default.
 You can also format using your computer.